DCI Objective

 Challenge and Approach

-Despite widespread recognition of the benefits that digital solutions can unleash, countries are facing challenges to fully realize them.
-While social protection programs follow a common set of processes; fragmentation and the inability to communicate amongst themselves hinder their full utilization.
-This absence of harmonization and interoperability not only impedes the attainment of social protection outcomes but also results in the inefficient utilization of public funds.
+Despite widespread recognition of the benefits that digital solutions can unleash, countries are facing challenges to fully realise them.
+While social protection programmes follow a common set of processes, fragmentation and the inability to communicate among themselves hinder their full utilisation.
+This absence of harmonisation and interoperability not only impedes the attainment of social protection outcomes, but also results in the inefficient use of public funds.

 The healthcare sector has interoperability architecture and standards, such as OpenHIE 5 and FHIR standards.
 However, no such standards exist for the social protection sector.
 The DCI aims to address this gap.